 The School remained there until 1892 when it moved to premises in Tredegar Square in Mile End, where it remained until the move to Upminster.
 Prisca Coborn, the widow of a brewer, founded a School for both boys and girls in 1701, as a result of the terms of her will published in the year of her death.
 The School was first housed in a site east of Bow Church, but it soon moved to a site between the church and Bow Bridge.
 In 1814 the School moved to a site bounded by Old Ford Road and Fairfield Road, part of which was later to become the Bryant and May match factory (now a housing development), visible from the Eastern Region railway line into Liverpool Street.
 In 1870 the School moved to the site in Tredegar Square, later to be occupied by the Coopers’ Boys’ School.
 In 1891 the two Foundations were united.
 As the boys moved to Tredegar Square, Coborn, now an all-girls’ school, moved to 86 Bow Road.
 In 1898 this school was relocated at 29-31 Bow Road, where it remained until the move to Upminster.

 One important aspect of our history is the contribution that the school made during the two World Wars in the 20th Century.
 Many of our students fought (and died) in the First and Second World Wars and this is an important part of the school’s history.
-On the links on the right you will find some of the documents from our archive from this time.
-There is a commemorative list of the those members of our school community who gave their lives in the First World War.
-You will also find copies of the annual magazines from 1916, 1919 and 1921, similar to our School Newsletter, which is still produced today.
 The school has a rich archive and museum both in the school and in Coopers’ Hall at Devonshire Square.

 As a result of the amalgamation of the two schools, the new site was first occupied at Upminster in 1971, and by 1973 the whole school had moved onto the suburbs, where there are now over 1300 pupils.
 New buildings have regularly been erected – The McEwan Building for ICT in 1986, The Ratcliffe Building, housing the new Science Block, was opened in 1996; Science gained further accommodation with the Ansell Building added in 2006.
 The Prisca Coborn Building for Languages was opened in 2002, The Nicholas Gibson Building for Music and The Palmer Pavilion in 2004, and a 6th Form Art Studio Extension in 2007.
 Most recently of all our Sixth Form Centre was opened in 2011.